GET YOUR FREE CONSULTATION NOW:

 Frequently Asked Questions

 Not usually.
-Most transcript codes reflect routine processing steps or automated holds.
-Codes like 570 or 971 mean the IRS paused action or sent a notice, not that a formal audit has started.
-Audits typically involve separate audit notices and specific examination codes.
+Most codes reflect routine processing or automated holds.
+Codes 570 and 971 mean the IRS paused or sent a notice, not that a formal audit is underway.
+Audits involve separate audit notices and examination-specific codes.

 There is no fixed timeline.
 Code 570 remains until the underlying issue is resolved.
 This could take days, weeks, or months depending on whether the IRS needs identity verification, documents, or action on missing returns.